Healthy Homes Assessment Thorndon

 Draught Stopping Thorndon

-Draughts are a major cause of low temperatures inside homes.
-A humid house will cost more to heat, which means wasting money and energy.
+Draughts can lead to low temperatures inside homes.
+A damp home will cost more to heat, meaning wasting energy and incurring higher costs.

-You don’t require to cover up gaps or holes in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the building as the home gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
-We will test all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the building.
+For instance, small gaps around doors and windows could be necessary to allow movement of the building when the household heats and cools, to allow them to be closed and opened instead of than being stuck.
+We will inspect all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections